Union Pacific sees record 2012 results despite coal

 Total volume rose 1 percent compared with the first quarter a year ago, as growth in auto, industrial product, chemical and intermodal shipments offsets coal volume that slid on mild winter weather and decade-low natural gas prices.

-The company's share price, up more than 2 percent after the results in pre-market trading, were down 2.6 percent in midday trading at $106.77 on the New York Stock Exchange.
-The Dow Jones Transportation average .DJT is down about 1 percent.
+The company's share price, up more than 2 percent after the results in pre-market trading, are down 0.9 percent in early trading at $108.71 on the New York Stock Exchange.
+The Dow Jones Transportation average .DJT is down 0.5 percent.

 "This may be another case of buy the rumor, sell the news - the rumor being that they were going to beat the Street and that expectations were set at an achievable level by management," said Marshall Front, chairman of Front Barnett Association.